Jordyn Woods Catches Shade In New Instagram Snap, Tells Followers To ‘Take It Easy’

 Still others had the beautiful model’s back, with one going on a brief tirade.

-“If [Tristan] was taken and in love with the baby mother number two, he would not have cheated on her numerous times.”
+“If [Tristan] was taken and in love with the baby mother number two, he would not have cheated on her numerous times,” they said.

 “Stop hating on someone that you know nothing about,” the same commenter shouted, before insisting that Jordyn is “beautiful” and “in charge of her life.”